-How to Find Therapy OnlineOnline and telehealth options for therapy can help you personalize your mental healthcare to fit your life.
+How to Find Therapy OnlineOnline and telehealth options for therapy can help you personalize your mental health care to fit your life.

 Hear from others

-No Shame in Using InsulinInsulin stigma in T2D care is real and cause people with type 2 to feel like they're failing at managing it.
+No Shame in Using InsulinInsulin stigma in T2D care is real and causes people with type 2 to feel like they're failing at managing it.
 Joseph Martin shares why that doesn't have to be the case.